richard-scryber/scryber.core/docs/index.rst

 =============

 Create dynamic PDF documents quickly and easily with consistant styles and easy flowing layout.
-Scryber is an open source, flexible and data driven PDF document generation tool.
+Scryber is an open source, flexible and data driven PDF document generation tool written entirely in C# for dotnet core.

 .. code-block:: xml